The Top Fifty Best Places in the American West (Part 1)

 Much of the surrounding Mojave Desert is about as arid, owing to the absence

 of summer rains.
-However Death Valley's heat is in a class by itself, with 115-120
+However Death Valley's heat is in a class by itself, with 115-120°F

 highs common in the summer.
-The valley had the second highest temperature ever recorded (July 10, 1913)
+Death Valley had the highest temperature ever recorded (July 10, 1913)

 about 65-70°F (18-21°C).